October surprise: 2014 midterm elections

-2016: Clinton vs. Trump
+2016 presidential election

 Access Hollywood tape

 On October 7, a recording from 2005 was released in which Republican Party nominee Donald Trump, using explicit language in a conversation with Access Hollywood anchor Billy Bush (nephew of Republican President George H. W. Bush and first cousin of Republican President George W. Bush and his brother, Republican former Florida governor and 2016 primary candidate Jeb Bush), stated "when you're a star, they let you do it.
 You can do anything...
 Grab them by the pussy.
 You can do anything."
 Several politicians from both major parties expressed their disapproval of these remarks.
 Trump, who had been accused of sexism on several occasions before, later apologized for these remarks, saying they "don't reflect who I am."

 The remarks led to many Republicans withdrawing their endorsement of Trump, including Arizona Senator John McCain, New Hampshire Senator Kelly Ayotte, and Carly Fiorina.
 Many others who had not previously endorsed him asked him to step aside as the Republican nominee, including former Secretary of State Condoleezza Rice.